I am hoping to make amazing, home-built amusement park, aka theme park, part of my next travels.

 I hail from the USA, the land of amusement parks.
 I grew up loving every family trip to Coney Island, Adventures Inn and another local “park” full of rides.
 And I frequently lobbied my parents to take me to Palisades Amusement Park.

-Osteria al Pioppi is THE amusement park I want to visit!
+Osteria al Pioppi (in Italy) is THE amusement park I want to visit!

 Although I have yet to get there, I beleive it is what I wish every major town had for children and adults alike.

 The magic of Osteria al Pioppi and it’s playground or park

 THIS is a park built by one man, Bruno, over the past 40 years.
 (With the support of his wife Marisa.)
 It’s not a corporate-run over-priced park.
 In fact, it’s free to guests of the man’s family eatery.

 But more than that, the rides are run by — the riders!
 Yep, no electricity!
 Riders actually participate in making their fun, in creating their ride!

 And THAT is important!
 Active, not passive!
 Participating in an experience makes it a part of you.